porterrigby/simplesnake/README.md

 # SimpleSnake
 A Clembench game for evaluating LLMs on 2D text-based spatial reasoning tasks.
+Read the paper [here](SimpleSnake.pdf)!

 ### Installation
 SimpleSnake requires that [Clemcore](https://github.com/clp-research/clemcore) and [Clembench](https://github.com/clp-research/clembench) are already installed and functioning on your system.